 1. I see people who are prolific on Twitter.
 I mean, massively prolific.
 They’ve given up their sites/blogs and spend 100% of their online time on social media, making observations and one-liners and jokes all day long (we’re all stand-up comics now).
+You can’t even contact them in any other way because they don’t list their e-mail addresses on Twitter.
 I know some people who have 20K, 40K, 100K tweets!
 I was going to say how impressed I am by their output, but I can’t bring myself to say that.
 As a writer I certainly want to be prolific, but not prolific on social media.
 I don’t want people to say, “hey, that guy sure is good at Twitter!”

 I’d rather be known for other things.
 At some point you have to decide: are you going to be someone who just comments on the art of others or create your own?

 2. Have you ever noticed that people who say they’re going to cut back or disappear completely from social media rarely do that?
 While I don’t have any other social media accounts, I still have a Twitter account, and I find myself being pulled into its seductive feed.
 It’s mostly because I actually work in media/publishing and, well, that’s where everyone else is.
 But I’m getting better.
 Later today I’m going to deactivate my account.
 I’m not going to delete it.
 Who knows, maybe I’ll need it for work in the future.
 There might be sites I want to use and you can only use if you log in with a social media account.
 Or maybe they’ll pass a law saying you have to have at least one social media account or you’re fined/banished to the Island of Misfit Web Users.